-Pharmacy negligence claims may arise when there are errors in prescribing or dispensing of drugs.
-If you have suffered unduly, our solicitors can help you get pharmacy malpractice settlements.
+Pharmacy negligence claims may arise when there are errors in prescribing or dispensing of drugs which can obviously be harmful.
+If you have suffered unduly, our solicitors can help you get compensation.

-Drug dispensing in the pharmacy most often carried out without any problems to the patient.
-However, there have been times when errors have occurred leading to life changing conditions for the patient.
+Dispensing drugs in the pharmacy are most often done correctly without any problem to the patient.
+But in certain instances, there have been errors which have led to life threatening conditions for the patient.

 Every pharmacist is therefore expected to ensure that they do not make any error while on their job as the consequences of a prescription error can be traumatizing.
 The NHS estimates that in England, over one billion items are prescribed every year meaning that around 2.7million items are prescribed every day.

 Pharmacy negligence refers to when a pharmacist or pharmacy technician makes an error while either prescribing, dispensing or administering a medication to a patient which causes health complications for the patient.

 Such errors may include mixing up prescriptions and giving them to the wrong people, prescribing the wrong dosage or even giving the patient incorrect information about their medication.